-A focus on vulnerable groups and sustainability, sharing regional data and experience: At least three pilot studies will be identified and designed.
-These will include dedicated efforts to design the interaction process with stakeholders in such a way that vulnerable groups and women are prioritised.
+Vulnerable groups and sustainability, sharing regional data and experience: Project preparation will include dedicated efforts to design the interaction process with stakeholders in such a way that vulnerable groups and women are prioritised.
 By focusing on GW conservation/sustainable use, access to water supply for households and smallholders will improve.
-The results from these regional (preferably transboundary pilots) will be shared across the GMS countries.